 - Be sure to create good and matching content

-We know how difficult it is to get organic followers but we do take into account all of the effort you put into your artistic project.
+We know how difficult it is to get organic followers but we do take into account all of the efforts you put into your artistic project.
 If we see this effort on your application it will most likely be accepted.

 Add a solid description about your project

 Using short phrases like "The best project in the whole world", won't get you very far because what we are looking for is commitment.
 So try to be as descriptive as possible about your project.